Aug 05 2024

 DIG DEEPER: Adopt artificial intelligence the right way for your organization.

 Another big part of succeeding with AI is devising a plan that includes a vision for what the business can achieve with it.
-Our Readiness Workshop can help deepen your understanding of what Microsoft 365 Copilot can do for your organization.
+CDW’s Copilot for M365 Value Discovery Workshop service can help deepen your understanding of what Microsoft 365 Copilot can do for your organization.
 During the workshop, we’ll help you define next steps and develop a timeline to implement the solution, plus define the scope of any technical and licensing prerequisites standing in your way.

 Generative AI is going to be a game changer for businesses.
-And Microsoft’s Copilot is a great way for businesses to get started on their AI journey.
-But before you leap in, let’s have a conversation.
+Microsoft’s Copilot is a great way for businesses to get started on their AI journey.
+But before you leap in, CDW can start a conversation to help you learn more about Microsoft’s Copilot solutions and how CDW’s services can help your organization get the most out of your time and investment.

 This article is part of BizTech's AgilITy blog series.